How do I treat a scar?

 3. Complementary methods to improve the appearance of scars

-Pressure bandages
+Compression bandages

 Regular massages

-Massaging the scar with a specific cream or oil promotes tissue regeneration and softening of the scar tissue .
+Massaging the scar with a specific cream or oil promotes tissue regeneration and the softening of scar tissue.
 Massages also help reduce subcutaneous adhesions and improve blood circulation in the treated area.

 Cryotherapy

-This technique uses liquid nitrogen to destroy excess tissue in keloid scars .
+This technique usesliquid nitrogen to destroy excess tissue in keloid scars.
 Although cryotherapy can be painful, it offers visible results after several sessions.

-4. Emerging innovations and treatments
+4. Innovations and emerging treatments

 Microneedling